iterative/dvc.org/content/blog/2021-04-15-april-21-dvc-heartbeat.md

 [**Julie Galvan**](https://www.linkedin.com/in/julianna-galvan/) joins our team from Houston, Texas as an engineer.
 She is focused on web development.
-In her free time Julie loves reading, especially fantasy fiction (Harry Potter #6 was favorite) and paper crafting.
+In her free time Julie loves reading, especially fantasy fiction (Harry Potter #6 was fav) and paper crafting.
 Welcome Julie!🎉

 [**Matt Seddon**](https://www.linkedin.com/in/matt-seddon/) joins us from Down Under as a DVC front-end engineer! 🦘 He lives in Kiama, a small town on the